Purdue-CS193/homework-0-NightBubble04/index.md

 My Favorite Things about CS193

--only one credit
+- only one credit
--attendence is not mandatory
+- attendence is not mandatory
--HW#1 got postponed
+- HW#1 got postponed
--it is a computer science course
+- it is a computer science course
--I love GitHub!
+- I love GitHub!